aimed-at-jupiter/jupiter-extension/README.md

 # Jupiter Extension

-A Chromium browser extension to fetch client data from a public, transform, autofill a form and optionally send the data to a backend server.
+A Chromium browser extension to fetch client data from an API, transform the data, autofill a form and optionally send the data to a backend server.

 ---